Premier of China: History

+Background

-In the early 1900s, the Qing dynasty government began implementing constitutional reform in China in order to prevent a revolution.
-The reforms included the Outline of the Imperial Constitution passed in 1908, which ordered that elections for provincial assemblies must be held within a year.
-In May 1911, the government replaced the Grand Council with a thirteen-member cabinet, led by Prince Qing, who was appointed Prime Minister of the Imperial Cabinet.
+In the early 1900s, the Qing dynasty began implementing constitutional reform in China in order to prevent a revolution.
+The reforms included the Principles of the Constitution passed in 1908, which ordered that elections for provincial assemblies must be held within a year.
+On 8 May 1911, the government replaced the Grand Council, which had the role of a privy council, with a thirteen-member cabinet, led by Prince Qing, who was appointed Prime Minister of the Imperial Cabinet.
 However, the cabinet included nine Manchus, seven of whom were members of the imperial clan.
 This "Princes' Cabinet" was unpopular among the people and was viewed as a reactionary measure, being described at one point as "the old Grand Council under the name of a cabinet, autocracy under the name of constitutionalism."

 When the Wuchang Uprising broke out in November 1911, the imperial court summoned the general Yuan Shikai to command the Beiyang Army and put down the revolution.
 He was named Prime Minister on 2 November 1911, shortly after Prince Qing stepped down.
 He remained in that office until March 1912, when he negotiated with Empress Dowager Longyu the abdication of the Xuantong Emperor.
 However, the post was briefly revived in July 1917 during Zhang Xun's attempt to restore the Qing monarchy, but he only held it for several days before Beijing was retaken by Republican forces.

-Following the collapse of the Qing, the premier of the Republic of China was created as Premier of the Cabinet (內閣總理) in 1912.
-It was changed to the Secretary of State (國務卿) in 1914 and Premier of State Council (國務總理) in 1916 in the Beiyang Government.
-In 1928, the Kuomintang (KMT) Government established the Executive Yuan and Tan Yankai served as the first president of the Executive Yuan.
+Following the collapse of the Qing dynasty, the premier of the Republic of China was created as Premier of the Cabinet (內閣總理) in 1912.
+It was changed to the Secretary of State (國務卿) in 1914 and Premier of State Council (國務總理) in 1916 in the Beiyang government.
+In 1928, the Kuomintang (KMT) government established the Executive Yuan and Tan Yankai served as the first president of the Executive Yuan.
 It was formalized in 1947 after the Constitution of the Republic of China was passed.
-The post was abolished in Mainland China, but continued on Taiwan since 1949.
+The post was abolished in mainland China, but continued on Taiwan since 1949.